MrsRibeiroGabriela/mrsribeirogabriela/README.md

 <h3>A little bit more about me:</h3>

 <p align="left">
-    🔭 I’m currently working at Accenture as a ServiceNow Junior Developre and I keep on improving my development skills as well.
+    🔭 I’m currently working at Accenture as a ServiceNow Junior Developer and I keep on improving my development skills as well.
 </p>
 <p align="left">
     🌱 I’m currently learning ITSM development and web development.